gloryleilani/canvas-react/README.md

 ## Project Intro
 This graffiti wall was a project for a mini-hackathon held by Mintbean.
-I was very interested to learn how to draw graphics and build a foundation for future game development.
-I also wanted build an app that allows for artwork creation.
+I was interested to learn how to draw graphics, build an app that allows for artwork creation, and lay a foundation for possible future game development projects.

 ## About the Developer
 Lani graduated from Stanford University with a B. S. in Industrial Engineering and a M.A. in Sociology with a focus on "Organizations, Business and the Economy."
 She worked in real estate private equity investing in New York for several years and grew determined to help modernize the industry.
 She joined a startup in San Francisco building an online investment marketplace and became a product manager.
 She later joined a B2B SaaS company selling a CRM, an end-user portal, and investment management products.
 In her Product Management roles, Lani enjoyed deciding which products to build and why, but she grew increasingly interested in how to build the products, which led her to software engineering.